Sunderland A.F.C.: Divisional movements and ownership changes (2016–present)

+Sunderland's return to the Premier League prompted investment in the playing squad, with €115 million being spent as of 13 July 2025.
+Each of these purchases were for a fee greater than their previous transfer record when Asamoah Gyan was purchased.

 Colours and crest

 Sunderland played in an all blue strip from their formation until 1884, when they adopted a red and white halved strip.
 They assumed the current strip of red and white stripes in the 1887–88 season.
 Their badge included a ship, the upper part of the Sunderland coat of arms, a black cat, and a football in front of Sunderland's red and white stripes.
 In 1972 the badge was changed, removing the black cat but still including a ship, a football and the background of red and white stripes.
 This badge was first used on the match day shirt in 1977, replacing the simple black 'SAFC' initials which had been used since 1973.
 The top section and border of the badge was coloured in blue until 1991, when it changed to black.

 To coincide with the move from Roker Park to the Stadium of Light in 1997, Sunderland released a new crest divided into four quarters; the upper right and lower left featured their traditional red and white colours, but the ship was omitted.
 The upper left section features the Penshaw Monument and the lower right section shows the Wearmouth Bridge.
 A colliery wheel at the top of the crest commemorates County Durham's mining history, and the land the Stadium of Light was built on, formerly the Monkwearmouth Colliery.
 The crest also contains two lions, the black cats of Sunderland, and a banner displaying the club's motto, Consectatio Excellentiae, which means "In pursuit of excellence".